Forrest (Woody) Mosten

 Professional Background

 Forrest S. Mosten has been in private mediation practice since 1979.
-Mr. Mosten is in constant demand as a master mediation trainer for basic courses, advanced courses, individual supervision for practicing mediators, and training other conflict resolution trainers.
-He is popular presenter at mediation and law conferences throughout the world.
+Mr. Mosten is in constant demand as a master trainer for basic courses, advanced courses, individual supervision for practicing mediators, conflict resolution professionals, and training other conflict resolution trainers.
+He is popular presenter at conferences throughout the world.

 Mr. Mosten teaches mediation as a member of the faculty of the UCLA School of Law.
 He also teaches in the Dispute Resolution Program at Pepperdine School of Law.
 He has taught at USC Law Center, Hamline School of Law, Whittier School of Law, SMU, and University of San Diego School of Law, and was Director of Clinical Education and law professor at the Mercer School of Law.

-Mr. Mosten is recognized as the “Father of Unbundling” for his pioneering work in promoting Discrete Task Services for lawyers to play a major and effective role in mediations.
+Mr. Mosten is recognized as the “Father of Unbundling” for his pioneering work in promoting Limited Scope and Discrete Task Services for lawyers to play a major and effective role in mediations.
 His ABA book Unbundling Legal Services: A Guide to Delivering Legal Services A La Carte was published in 2000.
-He served as a Keynote Speaker at the first national conference on unbundling in October 2000 in Baltimore)
+He served as a Keynote Speaker at the first national conference on unbundling in October 2000 in Baltimore and published the first article on the subject in the ABA Family Law Quarterly in 1994.

 Mr. Mosten has also been credited as the inventor of the Client Library and the Confidential Mini-Evaluation, and as an authority on preventive law, including the use of the Conflict Wellness/Personal Legal Check-Up, first developed by Mr. Mosten’s mentor, Professor Louis M. Brown.

-Mr. Mosten was named 1999 Peacemaker of the Year and 2006 Conference Keynote Speaker by the Southern California Mediation Association, was awarded the Louis.
+Mr. Mosten has been named 1999 Peacemaker of the Year and Conference Keynote Speaker three times by the Southern California Mediation Association, was awarded the Louis.
 M. Brown Conflict Prevention Award by the Los Angeles County Bar Association, and is the founding Chair of the Dispute Resolution Section of the Beverly Hills Bar Association and recipient of its President’s Award for his work in mediation.
-He currently serves as Chair of the ADR Committee of the Family Law Section of the Los Angeles County Bar Association and has been Executive Chair of the International Client Counseling Competition since 1989.
+He served as Chair of the ADR Committee of the Family Law Section of the Los Angeles County Bar Association and has been Chair of the International Client Counseling Competition affiliated with the International Bar Association since 1989.
+This prestigious law school activity now bears his name www.brownmosten.com

 His innovations in mediation and legal access have been reported in the Los Angeles Times, the Wall Street Journal, USA Today, Business Week, The New York Times, the Los Angeles Daily Journal, the Chicago Tribune, the ABA Journal and many other publications throughout the world.

 Mr. Mosten is a Phi Beta Kappa graduate of the University of California, Riverside and received his Juris Doctorate at the UCLA School of Law.
 He is married to Dr. Jody Mosten, a Clinical Psychologist.
-He has a daughter, Jordana Mosten, age 23, and a stepson, Derek Grotzinger, age 25.
-He is a passionate golfer whose handicap ranges from 10 to 17, depending on his workload.
+He has a daughter, Jordana Mosten, and a stepson, Derek Grotzinger, who is married to Julie.
+Woody is a passionate golfer whose handicap ranges from 12 to 17, depending on his workload.

 Mediation Experience